| The spectacular and anxious search for Pilot Henry G, Boonstra, lost

 the division.
 The plane will be left on the ridge by necessity "as a

+monument to western aviation," Mr. Nelson said.
 Since the finding of the plane Monday by pilot Lester F. Bishop, rescue

 of Boonstra has been momentarily expected and searching parties were